alifhughes/stage4notes/AINT351/lecture-6-clustering.markdown

 - The probability goes up when it is closer to the mean
 - If it is at the tail end of a guassian curve that isn't near another, the probability becomes more certain

+### K-means algo

+- K is number of clusters
+    - 2 in our case
+- randomly initialise to cluster centroids
+    - 2 of them because want two clusters

+- Fist cluster assignment step
+    - go through each of the data points
+    - if it is closer to one or the other of the cluster centroids
+        - Then it will assign it to that cluster

+- move centroid step
+    - Move them to the mean of the new clusters
+        - if mean hasn't really changed
+        - then it has converged